irrdnet/irrd/docs/users/mirroring.rst

     %END EXAMPLESOURCE

-In NRTM version 1, serials for individual operations (on the `ADD`/`DEL` lines are ommitted.
+In NRTM version 1, serials for individual operations (on the `ADD`/`DEL` lines are omitted, and the version in the header is `1`.

 .. caution::
     NRTM version 1 can be ambiguous when there are gaps in NRTM serials.
 These